 Process Control Engineer: Salary, Duties and Requirements

 A process control engineer designs and maintains quality assurance on the control systems in manufacturing plants producing polymers, steel, aluminum, glass fiber, or petroleum products.
-Education requirements for this high-paying career typically include a bachelor's degree in engineering.
+Education requirements for this high-paying career typically include a bachelor's degree in engineering or in a more specific area, such as electrical engineering, chemistry or computer science, depending on the student's career goals.

 Salary Information for Process Control Engineers